(ii) Provisions and contingencies

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate due to changes in foreign exchange rates.
 The Company does not enter into any forward exchange contracts or derivative instruments for trading or speculative purposes.
 The details of exposures are given as a part of Note 31.

 Other price risk is the risk that the fair value of a financial instrument will fluctuate due to changes in market traded price.
 Other price risk arises from financial assets such as investments in equity instruments and bonds.
-The Company is exposed to price risk arising mainly from investments in equity instruments recognised at FVTOCI.
-As on 31st March 2024, the Company does not have any investment in Market Traded Equity Intruments.
+The Company is exposed to price risk arising mainly from investments in equity instruments recognised at FVTPL.
+As on 31st March,2025, The Company has an investment in Market Traded Equity Intruments.
 The details are given in the annexure to Note 4.1.

 b) Credit Risk